Au Pair in Germany

 - Information for parents

 An au pair stay will be for a minimum of six and a maximum of 12 months, and there are limits for the participants’ minimum and maximum age.
-It is not possible to return for another au pair stay, even if you do not complete the maximum period of one year.
+It is not possible to return for another au pair stay, even if you do not complete the maximum period.

 A safe and successful stay abroad needs good preparation.
-You should allow for 8 to 10 months for organising your stay, before your au pair year actually starts.
+You should allow for 8 to 10 months for organising your stay, before your au pair stay actually starts.

 You must be between 18 and 27 years of age for an au pair stay in Germany.
 If you come from an EU or an EEA member state or Switzerland, you may also be 17; in this case you will need the written approval of your parents.